joshuapbritz/LuckyBeardAssessment/README.md

 1. This project was built using `yarn` as the dependency manager.
 To ensure that the correct packages are installed, please ensure you have `yarn` installed.
 2. The backend and frontend are separated and must be started separately.
 This was done to avoid muddling together of the two projects and to keep the two codebases more organised.
 3. **Backend**
-   1. To get the backend up and running, start by opening `CMD` or `Terminal` window in the `backend` folder of the project (ie, `cd ./backend`).
+   1. To get the backend up and running, start adding the provided `.env` file that was sent to `jared.bouwer@luckybeard.com` into the `backend` folder.
+   2. Open your `CMD` or `Terminal` window in the `backend` folder of the project (ie, `cd ./backend`).
-   2. Install the application dependencies using `yarn install`.
+   3. Install the application dependencies using `yarn install`.
-   3. Start the server by running `yarn start:dev`.
+   4. Start the server by running `yarn start:dev`.
-   4. The backend can be accessed in a deployed environment [here](https://light-capris-lion.cyclic.app/)
+   5. The backend can be accessed in a deployed environment [here](https://light-capris-lion.cyclic.app/)
 4. **Frontend**
    1. Without closing the terminal where the backend server is running, open a new `CMD` or `Terminal` window in the `frontend` folder of the project (ie, `cd ./frontend`).
    2. Install the application dependencies using `yarn install`.